tdwg/bdq/tg2/_review/docs/tutorial/index.md

 * There is leading or trailing whitespace around the ORCID ID.
 * There is a fragment at the end of the ORCID ID.

-These edge cases are important to include in the conformance testing data set because they help ensure that an implementation of this Test will produce the expected outputs for these cases and not produce false positives or false negatives.
+These edge cases are important to include in the conformance testing dataset because they help ensure that an implementation of this Test will produce the expected outputs for these cases and not produce false positives or false negatives.

 Some of these test cases also highlight hidden assumptions in our Test specification, in particular, the assumption that the scheme in the ORCID ID is case-sensitive and the assumption that the host in the ORCID ID is case-sensitive.
-By including these edge cases in our conformance testing data set, we can confirm that our Test specification is clear about these assumptions and that implementations of this Test will correctly handle these cases.
+By including these edge cases in our conformance testing dataset, we can confirm that our Test specification is clear about these assumptions and that implementations of this Test will correctly handle these cases.

 Since the scheme (https) and host (orcid.org) in the ORCID ID are technically case-insensitive according to the URI specification, but our regex pattern is case-sensitive, we need to be clear in our Test specification and in our conformance testing data that we are expecting the scheme and host to be in lowercase, and that if they are not, then the Test should return NOT_COMPLIANT.
 The case insensitivity scheme and host in the URI specification may well also mean that we want to revisit our regex pattern to allow for case-insensitivity in the scheme and host.
 This is an example of a "pitfall for the naive" when defining a Test.